 Cllr.
 Paul Douglas

 Paul is a Labour Councillor in the London Borough of Waltham Forest and an experienced financial administrator.
+He currently is overseeing the London Borough of Culture from his position in junior cabinet, in close association with the leader of the Borough.
 He has extensive governance experience in the third sector and local government, fantastic human insights honed in his time managing a Student Union bar, and possibly incongruously, inspirational organisational skills probably best appreciated when he worked at NatWest!
 He is also a cross-stitcher, and has appeared in Cross Stitcher magazine.

 Simon La Roche